Webinar:-Step into the future of Next-Generation Testing by learning to accelerate your testing with AI in our webinar Register Now !

 Nowadays, there are so many automation tools available in the market.
 Some are expensive and some are freely available in the market.
 Every tool has its own pros and cons.
 Choosing the right tool for testing would reduce the QA team effort providing seamless performance at the same time.
 We will discuss the best mobile app testing automation tools for iOS and Android platforms in 2018.

 1. Appium: It is one of the preferred MAT tools by testers.
 It is open source and free tool available for Android and iOS.
 It automates any mobile app across many languages and testing frameworks like TestNG.
 It supports programming languages like Java, C# and other Webdriver languages.
 It provides access to complete back end APIs and database of the test codes.
-Top Features: -Appium supports Safari on Ios and Other browsers on Android -Many Webdriver compatible languages can be used such as Java, Objective-C, JavaScript to write test cases -Support languages like Ruby, Java, PHP, Node, Python.

 2. Robotium: It is a free Android UI testing tool.
 It supports in writing powerful black box test cases for Android Applications.
 It supports Android version 1.6 and above.
 The tests are written in Java language and basically, Robotium contains a library of unit tests.
 Apart from this, Robotium takes a little more effort in preparing tests, one must work with program source code to automate tests.
 Robotium does not have play record and screenshot function.

-Top Features: -The tests can be created with minimum knowledge of the project -Numerous android exercises can be executed simultaneously. -Syncronises easily with Ant or Maven to run tests.
+-The tests can be created with minimum knowledge of the project

 3. Calabash: It is an open source MAT tool allowing testers to write and execute tests for Android and iOS.
 Its libraries enable the test codes to interact with native and hybrid apps.
 It supports cucumber framework which makes it understandable to non-tech staff.
 It can be configured for Android and Ios devices.
 It works well with languages like Ruby, Java, .NET, Flex and many others.
 It runs automated functional testing for Android and ios.
 It is a framework that is maintained by Xamarin and Calabash.